 We are looking for no more than the minimum standard needed to enable you to work effectively as a police officer.
 You will be given help to improve your fitness and if you prepare yourself properly, there is no reason for you to fail.

 Police officers encounter difficult situations, trauma, physical confrontation and work long hours on shifts.
 They need to be resilient enough to cope with the demands and pressures of police work.
 Applicants must therefore be in good health mentally and physically to undertake police duties.

-You will undergo a medical examination to ensure you meet the health standards required.
+You will undergo a medical examination to ensure you meet the health standards required which includes a maximum BMI of 30.
 Take a look at the medical standards for more information about some of the conditions that can exclude you.

 Applicants will have their eyesight tested at the medical assessment stage.
 You may be asked to go to an optician to have your eyes tested and the eyesight form filled in.
 Failure to pass this test will lead to rejection.

 If you have applied unsuccessfully to any police force, you are eligible to re-apply immediately after leaving the last process.
 However, if you were unsuccessful at Assessment Centre, you will have to wait 6 months before you can re-apply.

 If you have an application in progress in another force and wish to transfer to Nottinghamshire Police, please send an email to MFSS.email@example.com who will provide you with further guidance.

 Eligibility to transfer Assessment Centre scores is available provided that you have passed the required standards for us which is 50 per cent or greater.
 You will also need a competency-based question score of nine or greater.